 A class of 24 students is admitted to the Dental Hygiene program once each year in the fall.
-The application is now open and applications will be accepted through January 3, 2014, for students applying for admission for Fall 2014.
+The application will open September 5, 2014 and applications will be accepted through January 3, 2015, for students applying for admission for Fall 2015.
 Please read the application instructions carefully.
-The Division of Dental Hygiene sets its standards and requirements for admission, and admission is competitive
+The Division of Dental Hygiene sets its standards and requirements for admission, and admission is competitive.

 Admission Information and Prerequisites

 - Chemistry (course must include a laboratory)

 All courses must be a minimum of three (3) credits.

 Applicants must have a minimum of 2.8 cumulative GPA, and a minimum 2.5 prerequisite and science GPA, and a minimum of a C grade in all prerequisite courses to be considered for admission.
 Admission is based on evaluation of primary and secondary admission characteristics, and is competitive.

 Applicants are required to take the ACT (SAT can be substituted) examination and submit the composite score and sub-scores with their application materials.
 For information about testing services at the University of Minnesota contact University Counseling and Consulting Services, 612-624-3323, or www.uccs.umn.edu

 - If an applicant has achieved attainment of a Baccalaureate Degree (including foreign students), the ACT (or SAT) is NOT required.

 For information about testing services at the University of Minnesota contact University Counseling and Consulting Services, 612-624-3323, or www.uccs.umn.edu

 All applicants who graduated from high school in 1987 or since, must have completed the University of Minnesota high school course preparation requirements: